 In the days when science, philosophy and theology came packed in one envelope, our ancients conceived a substantially common model of the universe which only differed a little from place to place, from time to time and from one concept of God to another.
 The model was the most obvious and easily conceivable – a stationary earth at the centre of the universe and all the rest of the celestials playing ring a-ring o’ roses around it.
-With the limited distance that one could travel on the fastest of available horses, and with no instruments available to enhance one’s view of things around one, such a model served many purposes while satisfying human thirst for knowledge of the world around us.
-Their paradigms might seem totally erroneous to us since we possess far more data than they did; it’s not unlikely that the future generations of scientists and philosophers might discover that many of our own current concepts were wrong or inadequate for the interstellar travel that they could have mastered.
+With the limited distance that one could travel on the fastest of available horses, and with no instruments at hand to enhance one’s view of things around, such a model served many purposes while satisfying human thirst for knowledge of the world around us.
+Their paradigms might seem totally erroneous to us today since we possess far more data than they did; it’s not unlikely that the future generations of scientists and philosophers might discover that many of our own current concepts were wrong or inadequate for the interstellar travel that they could have mastered.

-The ancient model or models worked very well for those who wrote almanacs predicting sunrise and sunset, solar and lunar eclipses, high and low tides, position of constellations that were supposed to determine a new-born’s future on a given day or hour, and so on.
+The ancient model or models worked very well for those who wrote almanacs predicting sunrise and sunset, solar and lunar eclipses, high and low tides, position of constellations (never mind that their constituents were millions of light years apart) that were supposed to determine a new-born’s future on a given day or hour, and so on.
 Religions approved of this model; so, it was set in concrete.
 There were stray noises – like that of Aryabhata of 4th Century India who wrote that it was the earth that rotated around its own axis.:’ “Like when you travel in a boat it appears as if trees on the banks move forward, when earth rotates, it appears as if the sun stars and the planet appear to move in the opposite direction.,”Aristarchus of Samos (310-230 BC) is believed to have held a view, at least for some time, that the solar system was helio-centric – that is, centred around the sun, but discarded that view to stay clear of controversies and possible death by Hemlock when he wrote his treatise, On the Sizes and Distances of the Sun and the Moon.
 Aristarchus did conceive, as did Aryabhata, that the Sun was much larger than earth.

 Giordano Bruno (1548-1600) – philosopher, mathematician and astronomer, theologian by training, rejected the idea that earth was at the centre of the world.
 He also proposed many universes, and the possibility of rebirth.
-For thus blaspheming the Biblical theory of a universe centred by the earth, Bruno underwent a series of tortures that would make an Islamic-State executioner shudder.
+For thus blaspheming the Biblical theory of a universe centred on the earth, Bruno underwent a series of tortures that would make an Islamic-State executioner shudder.
 In the name of the Lord so merciful, his tongue was gagged and jaws were wired shut (so as to prevent him from repeating the blasphemy) before he was burnt alive on February 17, 1600.

 Isaac Newton (1643-1727)